Xeron2000/gitTrend/README.md

 - `-s, --spoken`: Specify the spoken language code (e.g., `en` for English).
 - `-l, --language`: Specify the programming language (e.g., `go` for Go language).
 - `-t, --time`: Specify the time range (e.g., `daily` for daily, `weekly` for weekly, `monthly` for monthly).

-## Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License